 Habitat

-Hawaii, the Caribbean, and the Gulf of Mexico are particularly rich in these fish.
-You can find them in the Atlantic Ocean from Brazil’s coast to the southeast of the United States.
-They can be found in the Pacific Ocean near the shores of Central and South America and in the vicinity of Hawaii, Australia, and New Zealand.
+Hawaii, the Caribbean, and the Gulf of Mexico are particularly rich in these fish, but you can find them in the Atlantic Ocean from Brazil’s coast to the southeast of the United States.
+In the Pacific Ocean, you can find them near the shores of Central and South America and in the vicinity of Hawaii, Australia, and New Zealand.

 The fish is frequently spotted near floating objects like buoys, seaweed, and debris and prefers temperatures between 70 and 85 degrees Fahrenheit.